savonet/book/workflow.md

 the synchronization of the sources).
 If for some reason, the icecast output is slow (for instance, because of a network lag), it will slow down the `alsa` clock and thus all the operators will lag.
-This means that we might loose some of the microphone input, because we are not reading fast enough on it.
+This means that we might loose some of the microphone input, because we are not reading fast enough on it, and even the file output will have holes.
 In order to prevent from this happening, we can put the icecast output in its own clock:

 ```{.liquidsoap include="liq/clock-decoupling2.liq" from=1}
 ```